 Chris joined Pomona College in the summer of 2014 from Texas A&M University, where he worked as a Hall Director in Residence Life, then as a Senior Management Analyst for Scholarships & Financial Aid.
 At Texas A&M, Chris focused on the integration of technology in the evaluation of scholarship merit and recruitment.
 He also worked extensively to widen the education pipeline for first-generation college students and other traditionally underrepresented groups.
 He continues to conduct research on the effects of population shifts and legislative policy changes on higher education participation.
 Chris handles “all things data” for the Office of Admissions, which ranges from report writing to data mining to assessment analyses.

-Chris grew up in southern Arizona and graduated with a B.A. in Sociology from Northern Arizona University, where he was also a Resident Assistant.
+Chris grew up in southern Arizona and graduated with a B.A. in sociology from Northern Arizona University, where he was also a Resident Assistant.
 He enjoys outdoor escapes, local coffee shops, and small concert venues.
-Chris is a demographer, mountain bike rider, auto mechanic, and weekend chef (with a level of proficiency best kept in that order).
+Chris is a demographer, mountain bike rider, auto mechanic, and weekend chef (with levels of proficiency in that order).

 Conor O'Rourke '03, Senior Assistant Dean of Admissions